netresearch/dhl-lib-shipping-mx/README.md

 Description
 -----------
-This library enables extension developers to prepare and parse messages for BCS API communication and provides functionality for collecting request data.
+This library enables extension developers to prepare and parse messages for DHL Shipping API communication and provides functionality for collecting request data.
+Supported APIs are
+* DHL Business Customer Shipping API
+* DHL Global Label API

 Requirements
 ------------
-* PHP >= 5.6.0
+* PHP >= 5.6.5

 Installation Instructions
 -------------------------
-t.b.d.
+This library is installed as dependency to DHL Shipping modules for Magento®.
+It is not meant to be installed standalone.

 Uninstallation
 --------------
-t.b.d.
+This library is installed as dependency to DHL Shipping modules for Magento®.
+Following the module's uninstallation instructions will also remove the library source files from the system.

 Support
 -------